chaconnb/GeoRulesLobePy/docs/git-guide.md

 ```console
 git checkout -b "my-new-branch"
 ```
+IMPORTANT: New branches have to start in lowercase.
 ### Making changes to your code.
 To add a file or a change to a file.
 ```console